University Subject Tables 2019

-Archaeologists uncover the secrets of our past through the excavation of sites and subsequent study of the material remains found.
-While you may not encounter a Jurassic Park or even Indiana Jones type situation, a degree in Archaeology will no doubt still prove to be a fascinating endeavour.
-Use our Archaeology rankings to find the right university for you.
+Archaeologists uncover the secrets of our past through the excavation of sites and subsequent study of the material remains found, meaning a degree in this subject is bound to be a fascinating endeavour!
+Our rankings include Archaeology and Forensic and Archaeologcial Sciences based courses.

 Can’t find your subject below?
 View a full list of HESA subjects

 The average UCAS tariff score of new students entering the university.Read more

 A guide to how satisfied students are with the quality of teaching they receive.

 Maximum score: 5.00Read more

 A measure of the quality of the research undertaken in the university.

 A guide to the employability of graduates on completion of their courses at the university.

 The total score calculated by our independent and trusted methodology.